kevinzakka/obj2mjcf/README.md

 ## Usage

-Type the following at the command line for a detailed description of the CLI:
+Type the following at the command line for a detailed description of available options:

 ```bash
 obj2mjcf --help